 There are many posts where I discuss problems created by poor seated posture, so here’s a post about how to sit to avoid creating problems.

 This post explores two different approaches to minimizing the pain and discomfort of sitting at a desk.
 First, actively sitting in a balanced posture, and secondly, passively supporting postural imbalances.
 I like exercising and getting bodywork so that active sitting is comfortable for hours.
-Many people need ergonomic supports because sitting without them is distracting to their work or leaves them in pain.
+Many people need ergonomic support because sitting without them distracts from their work or leaves them in pain.
 I also discuss a few accessories that help people reduce discomfort while working at a desk.

 This is my setup in my office.
-I have modular shelving which is easy to adjust for my specific dimensions.
+I have modular shelving, which is easy to adjust for my specific dimensions.
 I planned it that way because I knew I would spend a lot of time here.
-The desk top and shelving is adjustable in height and can be bought in different styles.
-The size and position of the stool, shelves, keyboard and such are set up for a number of tasks; writing posts, watching educational videos, organizing therapy tools, storing laundry, shelving books, etc.
+The desktop and shelving is adjustable in height and can be bought in different styles.
+The stool’s size and position, shelves, keyboard, and such are set up for many tasks; writing posts, watching educational videos, organizing therapy tools, storing laundry, shelving books, etc.

-When I’m spending a lot of time writing a single post, like this one, I’m sitting with my legs tucked under the keyboard.
+When I’m spending a lot of time writing a single post, I’m sitting with my legs tucked under the keyboard like this one.
 I can sit and write comfortably for quite a while.
 I’ve had my Fitbit unexpectedly remind me to move, not realizing that almost an hour has passed.